STATE OF CONNECTICUT

 An employee who is required to remain away from home overnight in order to perform the regular duties of his/her position may be reimbursed for lodging expenses in accordance with the Standard State Travel Regulations issued by the Commissioner of Administrative Services.

-The mileage reimbursement rate shall be the GSA rate, currently 37.5 cents per mile.
-Such rate will be readjusted within 30 days of any adjustment by the U. S. General Services Administration.
+The mileage reimbursement rate shall be the U. S. General Services Administration (GSA) rate, currently 44.5 cents per mile.
+Such rate will be readjusted within 30 days of any adjustment by the GSA.

 A. General Wage Increase